-Ben Moskowitz is an associate in the Entertainment Group.
+Ben Moskowitz is an associate in the Entertainment Group, where he works on transactional matters across television, film, podcasts, and streaming content.

 He is admitted to practice in New York.